Some tips on learning how to pronounce foreign languages and on improving your listening comprehsion.

 There's a good online introduction to phonetics and the IPA at: http://www.unil.ch/ling/english/phonetique/table-eng.html

 Human speech uses a total of over 800 different phonemes.
 A phoneme is the smallest contrastive unit in the sound system of a language.
 Babies can hear all possible phonemes but quickly develop a preference for the phonemes of their native language(s).
 Children tend to be very good mimics, an ability which enables them to learn foreign languages with a native accent.
 When learning foreign languages in later life, most people find it difficult to hear and pronounce phonemes not present in their native language.
 This is why most adult language learners have a foreign accent.
+This is a problem if your accent is so strong that people have trouble understanding you.

 If you're learning a tonal language such as Chinese or Thai, you need to find a way to associate each syllable with the appropriate tone.
 One possible way to do this is to imagine a series of shelves, each one representing a tone.
 To assign tones to shelves you could number the shelves and/or imagine them having the shape of the tone contours.
 Each time you learn a new word, picture the word together with the thing, action, quality or whatever it represents on the appropriate shelf.